Lady Finella

 However, the story is that to seek revenge, and with help from the king's men or Cinaed's rivals, Lady Finella created an elaborate death-trap at a cottage in Fettercairn then lured King Kenneth II inside when he was visiting the area.
-Inside, a statue of a boy stood in the center of the main room.
+Inside, a statue of a boy stood in the centre of the main room.
 Lady Finella said that if the king touched the boy's head it would lead to 'amazing sport'.
 When King Kenneth II pulled the statue's head towards him it triggered a series of crossbows throughout the space that sent a hail of arrows into the king.
 True or not, it is established that Kenneth II was killed in Fettercairn in 995.

 The story continues that Lady Finella fled towards the coast where she was pursued and cornered by the king's soldiers at the top of a waterfall near St Cyrus.
 To avoid capture, Lady Finella threw herself over the waterfall from a height of 150 feet to her death.
 The valley where this supposedly took place is called Den Finella.